bterlson/strict-event-emitter-types/README.md

 ee.on('somethingElse'); // mistyped events are an error
 ```

+### TypedEventEmitter<TEmitterType, TEventRecord, TEmitRecord>
+The default export.
+A generic type that takes three type parameters:

+1. *TEmitterType*: Your EventEmitter type (e.g. node's EventEmitter or socket.io socket)
+2. *TEventRecord*: A type mapping event names to event payloads
-Typed Event Emitter's default export is a generic type that takes three type parameters: your EventEmitter type, a record of your events, and optionally a record of what you emit.
-The third type parameter defaults to the second, but it is handy when typing web sockets where client and server can listen to and emit different events.
+3. *TEmitRecord*: Optionally, a similar type mapping things you can emit.

+The third parameter is handy when typing web sockets where client and server can listen to and emit different events.
 For example, if you are using socket.io:

 ```ts
 // create types representing the server side and client